mz2/WeightedLRUCache/README.md

 Beside a subscript based interface for key-based access, `keys` and `values` arrays available on `WeightedLRUCache` to return values in the order in which they were accessed by their key.
 Given the example above, `keys` for example returns the array `["c", "b", "a"]`.

+For more usage examples, see the project's test suite.